 Note: This table presents the means of the baseline characteristics of villages in the sample by clan homogeneity (in columns 1 and 2) and access to the bridge (in columns 4 and 5).
-A village is considered "clan homogeneous" if the Herfindahl index of clan concentration is greater than the median.
+A village is considered homogeneous if the Herfindahl index of clan concentration is greater than the median.
 Columns (3) and (6) display the p-values of the comparison of means across villages with and without homogeneity or bridge.

-There are some significant differences between the villages by treatment status.
-Homogeneous villages were smaller in population but had a higher rice yield and output per household.
+are some significant differences between the villages between the comparison groups.
+For example, homogeneous villages were smaller in population but had a higher rice yield and output per household.
 They were also closer to the public administration office and the county office.
 These are not surprising differences, as clans in homogeneous villages are likely to be descendants of former elite-class populations.
-Table A.11 shows the raw data of baseline village characteristics by treatment status for the four comparison groups (homogeneous/heterogeneous villages; before/after the bridge).
+Table A.11 reports the raw data of baseline village characteristics of the four comparison groups (homogeneous/heterogeneous villages; before/after the bridge).